marcoschulte/encfsanywhere/README.md

 # EncfsAnywhere
+An EncFS capable fileviewer for Dropbox that runs entirely in your browser.

+If you are using EncFS to keep your files safe and want to be able to access them from any computer that provides a browser, this app might interest you.
+EncfsAnyhwere is able to connect to your Dropbox and decrypt EncFS folders you store in there.
+Your EncFS password never leaves your computer, nor are any decrypted files transferred anywhere!
+The encrypted files are loaded from your Dropbox and decrypted within your browser.
+Everything happens on your computer, not on any server!

-A Dropbox fileviewer with encfs-capabilities that runs entirely in your browser.
-It is written using GWT and compiled to a HTML/JS app that does not need any server backend.
+It is written in Java and compiled to a HTML/JavaScript app using GWT.

-This project only provides the gui.
-The filesystem module used can be found in the EncfsAnywhere-fs project.

-## Use it
+## Getting started
+Your encrypted EncFS folders need to be accessible by EncfsAnyhwere: Upon the first connect of EncfsAnywhere with your Dropbox, an application folder will be created at `~/Dropbox/Apps/EncFSAnyhwere/`.
+Thats where you either place your encrypted folders, or from where you symlink to them.

+Then you need a copy of EncfsAnyhwere:

-You find a hosted copy at <http://marcoschulte.bitbucket.org/EncfsAnywhere/EncfsAnywhere.html>
+* You find a copy at <http://marcoschulte.bitbucket.org/EncfsAnywhere/EncfsAnywhere.html>
+* Download your copy from the download section and upload it somewhere, so it's accessible for you from everywhere you are
+* Clone the project and compile it yourself

 ## Compatibility
 ### Browsers